ethereum-optimism/design-docs/protocol/op-contracts-manager-single-release-redesign.md

 The original OPContractsManager (OPCM) design, outlined [here](./op-contracts-manager-arch.md), defined a singleton proxied contract that deployed the L1 contracts for standard OP Stack chains in a single transaction.

 Implementing upgrade functionality for OP Stack chains via OPCM is now a key goal.
-As we approach this feature, we've identified several interim adjustments to OPCM that will be necessary to eventually support upgradability.
-Therefore, the purpose of this design document is to aid building OPCM upgradability features by making changes to OPCM's architecture.
+As we approach this feature, we've identified several interim adjustments to OPCM that will that will not only enable future upgradability but also simplify its overall design.
+Therefore, the purpose of this design document is to streamline OPCM’s architecture, making it easier to build and integrate upgradability features.

 # Summary